francescopirox/francescopirox.github.io/_posts/2024-09-29-retracingattacks.md

 ---
 layout: post
-title: a beginer's analysis of .b4nd1d0 and .diicot
+title: a beginner's analysis to b4nd1d0 and diicot malware.
 date: 2024-09-29 16:10:00
 description: How b4nd1d0 and diicot malwares works on a linux container
 tags: malware